cloudfoundry-community/swift-buildpack/README.md

 This is the Bluemix buildpack for Swift applications, powered by the Swift Package Manager (SPM).
 Though this buildpack was developed mainly for Bluemix, it can be used on any Cloud Foundry environment.
 This buildpack requires access to the Internet for downloading and installing several system level dependencies.

-Check out [Kitura-Sample](https://github.com/IBM-Swift/Kitura-Sample), a Kitura-based application that can be deployed to Bluemix (**please note the Kitura-Sample application is NOT configured yet to be deployed to Bluemix.**)
+Our team is currently working on updating the [Kitura-Sample](https://github.com/IBM-Swift/Kitura-Sample) application so that it can be deployed to Bluemix using this buildpack.
+Stay tuned for updates regarding this!

 Usage
 -----